VENICE ART HISTORY

 Padua replaced Venice in having supremacy in humanistic, scientific and classical culture.
 Even the noble families such as Vendramin, Contarini, Grimani and Venier were vital in giving a push to art's development.

 In addition to the over represented religious images, Venetian paintings gave life to significant art themes such as "the landscape" that, in several ways, is a central theme both in the Vedutismo and in the Romanticism.
-Madonna col Bambino by Jacopo Bellini First of all we have to mention the great importance of the "schools", mutual benefit organization or charitable institutions that supported artists to create their masterpieces.
+First of all we have to mention the great importance of the "schools", mutual benefit organization or charitable institutions that supported artists to create their masterpieces.
 In just one word, schools made for Venice what the Medici family made for Florence, making of it a famous and appreciated town all around the world.

 Jacopo Bellini (1428-1515) is the first considerable painting of Venetian Renaissance.
 Father of Gentile and big brother of Giovanni Bellini, Jacopo was at first a Court painter at Ferrara, before moving to Padua, where he founded his own art studio.